 - Could an advisor help me grow my wealth by improving my asset allocation, savings strategy, account selection, tax efficiencies, etc.?

 - Could a financial advisor reduce the costs associated with my investments to help offset their fees?

 - Do I have a strong handle on my entire financial life?
 Retirement planning, college, estate planning, spending and cash flows, etc.?

-Think big picture when evaluating the benefits of a financial advisor
+Think big picture when evaluating the benefits of a money manager